BuckeyeDM/BuckeyeDM.github.io/PRO-HEAPS.md

 topics.
 * [HIN graph](https://drive.google.com/file/d/0BxYPnHj3Q4pSemluR0dTb1VfQ1U/view?usp=sharing): This is the HIN graph in edgelist format.
 Each line (except the The first line) represents an edge with format "node_id node_id \[node_label\] \[node_label\] edge_label wgt".
 For the node labels, "[0]" represents the person, "[1]" represents Email address, "[2]" represents Email message, "[3]" represents topic.
 In total, the graph contains 46,463 nodes and 613,838 edges.

+## Reference
+The datasets should only be used for academic purpose.
+Please consider citing the following paper if you use the above datasets.

+* **J. Liang**, D. Ajwani, P. Nicolson, A. Sala, S. Parthasarathy.
+"What Links Alice and Bob?
+Matching and Ranking Semantic Patterns in Heterogeneous Networks".
+In *Proceedings of the 25th International World Wide Web Conferences (WWW'16)*, pp. 879-889, 2016. \[[PDF](./publications/WWW16_PRO-HEAPS.pdf)\]\[[bib](publications/WWW16.bib)\]